opendatacube/datacube-core/docs/tutorials/odc-stac.rst

 * :code:`odc.stac` for loading satellite data
 * :code:`pystac-client` for querying catalogs of satellite data

+We will import either the library, or specific functions and classes from the library.
 Type the following into the empty cell below the **Python imports** heading:

 .. code-block:: python